 The jumping spider has earth-tone coloration, identifiable by its eight different shaped eyes and stocky legs.
 Jumping spiders are one of the fastest moving spider species, capable of jumping 25 times their own size.
 Jumping spiders live worldwide in deserts, scrublands, tropical forests, near windows of North American homes, and the Himalayas’ in rocks, leaves, and tree bark.
 Indoors, jumping spiders live near insects in planters, wall cavities, and window sills.
 Jumping spiders are carnivorous hunters who stalk other insects to eat as opposed to snaring insects in a web.

 The orb weaver is vibrantly colored with red and black markings on a white abdomen, usually less than a ½ inch long.
 Orb weavers inhabit the United States’ southeast coast, particularly enjoying the sunshine of Florida yards.
 Orb weavers are named after and identifiable by the orb-shaped webs they weave in trees and shrubs, windows, soffits, and other building crevices and their colorful appearance.
-Orb weavers are not harmful, unintentionally invading homes when nesting in potted plants.
+Orb weavers are not harmful and unintentionally invade homes when nesting in potted plants.

-Yellow-sac spiders are pale, yellowish-green, measuring about ¼ inch in length, uniquely identifiable by two rows of four eyes.
-Yellow-sac spiders are identifiable by the presence the silken sacs they rest in during the day.
-The silken sacs are found under and behind furniture, and in corners along baseboards and ceilings.
-The yellow sacs are found under tree bark, in stone and log piles, and along soffits, windows, and door frames.
-The yellow-sac spider inhabits the eastern U.S., with a heavy presence between New England and the Midwest.
-The yellow sac spider is one of the most prolific spider biters in the United States.
+Yellow-sac spiders are pale, yellowish-green, measuring about ¼ inch in length.
+The yellow-sac spider is one of the most prolific spider biters in the United States.
 The bite is non-severe, leaving a reddened area between one to several inches round with a white pustule.